Possession (1981 film): Production

 Żuławski approached Danièle Thompson and asked if she would work on a film.
 After receiving a script about 20 pages long, Thompson suggested Frederic Tuten; thus, Żuławski went to New York to meet him.
 They worked on the script for the film in New York and Paris while Żuławski was in a state of deep depression.
-In 1976, he divorced actress Malgorzata Braunek. Żuławski recalled how he once returned home late in the evening and found his five-year-old son Xavier alone in the apartment, smeared with jam, after his wife left him alone for several hours – this scene was directly reflected in Possession.
+In 1976, he divorced actress Małgorzata Braunek. Żuławski recalled how he once returned home late in the evening and found his five-year-old son Xavier alone in the apartment, smeared with jam, after his wife left him alone for several hours – this scene was directly reflected in Possession.
 A year and a half later, following the authorities' halting of work on the film On the Silver Globe in 1978, the director faced a de facto ban and was forced to leave Poland.
-While emigrating, he did not give up on suicidal thoughts, which he had initially been able to get rid of by starting to work on a new film.
+While emigrating, he continued to linger on suicidal thoughts, which initially had improved by starting to work on a new film.

 Żuławski and the film's producer, Marie-Laure Reyre, immediately chose Isabelle Adjani as Anna.
 By this time, Adjani had already become a celebrity, but the producers had reasons to expect that she would accept the offer.
 After an unsuccessful attempt to start a career in Hollywood (released in 1978, Walter Hill's The Driver failed at the box office), Adjani decided to return to European cinema.
 She starred in Nosferatu the Vampyre (1979), but it had not yet been possible to repeat her success in being nominated for the Academy Award for her role in The Story of Adele H. (1975).
 However, Adjani's management company turned down the offer, and the filmmakers chose the next candidate Judy Davis, whose work in the film My Brilliant Career (1979) impressed Żuławski.
 Sam Neill, a less well-known actor who appeared with Davis in the same film, was chosen for the role of Mark.
 Davis was hesitating over whether to take the role, so Adjani eventually accepted the offer.